Home Compare CBRE vs PFGC

 CBRE Group vs Performance Food Group Company: Which Stock Looks Stronger in 2026?

-CBRE holds the cleaner structural position, with growth as the main driver and valuation adding further support.
-Performance Food Company does not offset that deficit through any equally strong structural edge elsewhere.
+CBRE holds the cleaner structural position, with the lead spread across growth and profitability.
+Performance Food Company still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Performance Food Company, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with CBRE, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.